mauricetjmurphy/The_Foodie_Flask_App/README.md

 ### Database Schema

-My MongoDB database consists of 4 collections, one for each of the following:
+My MongoDB Atlas cloud database consists of 4 collections, one for each of the following:

 -   Recipe
 -   Post